hsnlab/escape/escape/doc/source/index.rst

 ESCAPEv2 has currently 3 REST-APIs.

-The Service layer has a REST-API for communication with users/GUI.
+The Service layer has a REST-API for communication with the users and/or a GUI.
 This API is initiated by default when the layer was started.

 The Resource Orchestration layer has 2 API which are only initiated if the appropriate flag is given to the starting script.

 The ROS API can be used for communicating with other UNIFY layer e.g. a Controller Adaptation Sublayer of a standalone ESCAPEv2 in a multi-level scenario or with a GUI.

 The CfOr API realizes the interface for service elasticity feature.

 Common API functions